kaaengine/kaa/docs/reference/engine.rst

             engine.run(scene)

-    To run the game in a fullscreen Full HD sized window, using 800x600 resolution:
+    To run the game in a fullscreen window, using 800x600 virtual resolution:

     .. code-block:: python

         with Engine(virtual_resolution=Vector(800, 600)) as engine:
             scene = MyScene()
-            engine.window.size = Vector(1920, 1080)
             engine.window.fullscreen = True
             engine.run(scene)